12 Ways to Keep Students Reading This Summer

 Keep track of summer reading progress.

-Create a summer timeline to record books, keep a calendar of minutes read, or make a chart to track completed pages.
-Last year, my daughter, who is in a French-immersion program, created an Eiffel Tower chart to keep track of her page totals and then colored it in as she read all the way to the top.
+Create a summer timeline to record books, keep a calendar of minutes read, or be creative and make a personalized chart to track completed pages.
+For example, a student who loves French might create an Eiffel Tower chart to keep track of their page totals and then color it in as they read all the way to the top.
+Readers could follow the same concept with a chart drawn to resemble a train full of cars or a favorite book character.

 Consider offering incentives.

 Providing small rewards along the way can help children who struggle sticking to a plan, but a bigger incentive for completing the bigger summer goal can also be effective.
 And incentives don’t have to cost a lot of money.
-Children can choose one-on-one time with one a parent or grandparent to get ice cream, go on bike rides, watch movies together, or play golf or tennis.
+Children can choose one-on-one time with one a parent or grandparent to go for a walk, get ice cream, go on bike rides, watch movies together, or play tennis or a board game.

 Set aside time for reading every single day.